 For this reason, the ancients described a special family virtue that falls under the Cardinal Virtue of Justice.
 Justice involves the determination to give others their due.
 The virtue of Piety, recognizing the extraordinary debt that children owe their parents, gives parents a unique degree of honor, respect, and affection.

 Of course we have the obligation to honor and respect all human beings, since they are made in the image and likeness of God.
-But the degree of honor we are bound to give to others is directly proportional to the burden of responsibility that they bear for our sakes.
+But the degree of honor we are bound to give to others is directly proportional to the burden of responsibility that they bear for our sake.
 No one has been given more responsibility for us than our parents, and so we must give them more honor and respect than anyone.

 This is laid out clearly in the very order of the Ten Commandments.
 The first three commands outline our duty to God.
 The very first commandment having to do with obligations to human beings is #4: “Honor your Father and your Mother.”
 When we are minors, this means obeying our parents.
-When we are adults, this means caring and providing for them in the winter season of their lives (Sir 3:12).
-In his final act on the cross, Jesus did just this, entrusting his widowed mother to the care of the beloved disciple (Jn 19:26-27).
+When we are adults, this means caring and providing for them in the winter season of their lives (Sirach 3:12).
+In his final act on the cross, Jesus did just this, entrusting his widowed mother to the care of the beloved disciple (John 19:26-27).

 OK, so it was easier for Jesus to give his parents honor, affection, and respect given that Mary was immaculate and Joseph was a saint.
-And it was certainly easier for Mary and Joseph not to nag or provoke Jesus (Col 3:21) based on the fact that he was the sinless Son of God.
+And it was certainly easier for Mary and Joseph not to nag or provoke Jesus (Col. 3:21) based on the fact that he was the sinless Son of God.

 Most households, like mine, are populated with both parents and kids who happen to be sinners.
-That’s why the Church gives us Col 3: 12-21 as the second reading for the Feast of the Holy Family with its command to “forgive as the Lord has forgiven you.”
+That’s why the Church gives us Col. 3: 12-21 as the second reading for the Feast of the Holy Family with its command to “forgive as the Lord has forgiven you.”
 A Christian family is holy not because it is sinless, but because it responds to sin with forgiveness rather than resentment.
 In my household, when we hurt each other, we don’t just let it slide.
 The offender must find it within himself to say “I’m sorry, please forgive me.”
 And the one offended must pronounce those liberating words: “I forgive you.”
 And then the matter must be forgotten.

 But in addition to forgiveness, patience and forbearance are required.
 Sometimes it is not the sin of another that gets to us, but faults, annoying habits, or just ideas different than our own, like Jesus’ newfangled table.
 The family is the first place where we learn to become broader people, to celebrate, laugh and splash water at such differences rather than let them divide us.

-This article originally appeared in Our Sunday Visitor as a reflection on the scripture readings for the Feast of the Holy Family, cycles A & B (Sirach 3:2-14; Ps 128, Col 3:12-21, Mt 2:13-23 and Lk 2:22-40) and is reprinted here with permission of the author.
+This post focuses on the family virtues, especially piety, as lived out in the 21st Century.
+It is offered as a reflection on the Feast of the Holy Family, cycles A & B (Sirach 3:2-14; Psalm 128, Col 3:12-21, Matthew 2:13-23 and Luke 2:22-40).